mxkz01/tempmon/pi/spl/README.txt

 You can also turn on debugging in upload.sh by setting the DEBUGLOG location to /opt/spl/debug.txt instead of /dev/null (adjust to suit your environment)

-You will also need to make the upload script executable so they can run directly from cron
+You will also need to make the upload script executable so it can run directly from cron

 chmod +x upload.sh